 Servings Per Container: 22

-Directions: Stir or blend 1 scoop (42 grams) into 8-10 ounces of water once per day or as directed by your healthcare practitioner.
+Directions: Mix 1 scoop (42 grams) into 8-10 ounces of water once per day or as directed by your healthcare practitioner.
 To increase sweetness, use less water.
 To decrease sweetness, add more water.

 | Nutrient/Ingredient | Amount | % Daily ValueDV 1 |